 Each test was set up with a different tab system but had the same two missions:

 Open the Idea Board (To test the usability of the tabs themselves)

 Open the Project Details (To test the usability of the Universal Menu with the implementation of the tabs)

 With the results, the data was proven to be quite insightful.
 These were some highlights:

 The data shows that the Top Bar design was easier for participants to access the Idea Board.
 This was likely due to the tabs being highly visible and not being hidden with a menu.
 82% of participants rated the Idea Board mission with the Top Bar tabs to be "Very Easy" while only 55% of participants felt that way with the Hamburger Menu.

 Going forward with the design, the Top Bar tabs were implemented to support better navigation for smaller screen sizes.

 With the results from the user testing, the design system was refined to incorporate the tab system.
 The tabs were further refined to implement a horizontal scroll for when in small screen sizes, such as mobile.
 Padding adjustments were also implemented to allow for more room in the Workspace.

 This project exemplifies the importance of advocating for user testing.
-Research doesn’t only need to be conducted when designing an entire new feature or app concept that is completely foreign to the user.
+Research doesn’t only need to be conducted when designing an entirely new feature or app concept that is completely foreign to the user.
 It can be as ‘small’ as testing two tab concepts that you need to learn more about.

 At a company where stakeholders are very involved in the design of the product, it was important for me to have user data to back up the decisions of the tab design and use to understand the needs of the user.
-Initally, the stakeholders favoured the Hamburger Menu concept but with the data from the user tests, I was able to advocate for the more accessible design.
+Initially, the stakeholders favoured the Hamburger Menu concept but with the data from the user tests, I was able to advocate for a more accessible design.